 - 17 recurring appointments (icon with curved arrow moving clockwise).

-Similar to synchronous, the majority of asynchronous appointments are with graduate students (Figure 16) and students in the Eastern Time Zone (Figure 18).
-However, unlike synchronous, the majority of asynchronous appointments are with part-time students, students who associate with the Online campus, and students taking online courses (Figure 17).
+Similar to synchronous appointments, the majority of asynchronous appointments are with graduate students (Figure 16) and students in the Eastern Time Zone (Figure 18).
+However, unlike synchronous appointments, the majority of asynchronous appointments are with part-time students, students who associate with the Online campus, and students taking online courses (Figure 17).
 The percentage of asynchronous appointments with Project Dragonfly students is also higher (by 24%).
 As such, the overwhelming majority of asynchronous appointments are with students outside of Oxford (81%).